Assistant Professor in the Department of Agricultural, Environmental, and Development Economics at the Ohio State University

 I am an agricultural economist who focuses on agricultural labor and risk management.
-Starting next fall, I will be an Assistant Professor of Agricultural Economics and Policy at the Ohio State University.
+I am an Assistant Professor of Agricultural Economics and Policy at the Ohio State University.

 My research primarily investigates how broad trends in the off-farm economy impact farm-level production and financial decisions.
 My job market paper explores the role of off-farm income in a farm's risk management strategy, while estimating how this off-farm income is used differently when it is earned by the primary operator, who in the majority of cases is a man, versus when it is earned by the primary operator's spouse, who is a woman.
 I find that male-earned income is used to service farm debt, while the spouse's income is used for household debt; in addition, I document how farm households accept a financial penalty in order for the primary operator to remain male.